birchpoplar/saasops/README.md

 - perhaps needs annual equivalent
 - check the insight partners deck

+Notes on solution:
+- need override dates? or just assume that the entered dates are true or overridden - could add that audit trail stuff later, won't affect computation
+- then you'd need to calculate contract length
+- and effective annualized value

 1. add in color selection for charts with config load
 3. finish off typer command definitions plus docstrings
 4. add in two level command definition in typer